 Cheaper biscuits, cakes and pastries can be hiding places for all kinds of UPFs.
 According to the British Dietetic Association, spotting partially hydrogenated fats or oils on a label means that food 'will almost certainly contain trans fats too'.
 The higher up the ingredient list they appear, the more trans fats the product will likely contain.
 They may also be declared as 'mono and diglycerides of fatty acids', says Diabetes UK.

 All this is pretty disappointing if you've selected an oaty snack hoping for a slow release of energy.
-"A carbohydrate is basically a long chain of simple sugars all joined," says Dr Williams.
+"A carbohydrate is basically a long chain of simple sugars all joined," says Dr Williamson.
 "The longer that chain, the more slowly we digest it – so the healthier it is for us.
 The more processed a food is, the more of that breaking down has already been done, so we absorb the sugar really quickly."
 A homemade oat flapjack that's low in sugar is a much better option.

 Sugar taxes have done a great job of encouraging manufacturers to reformulate drinks, but do check what's now bringing the sweetness to your favourite fizzy pop.
-"Artificial sweeteners are a big no for me," says Dr Williams, who points to a slew of emerging research reporting negative impacts on the all-important gut microbiome and subsequent ramifications on how our bodies metabolise sugars.
+"Artificial sweeteners are a big no for me," says Dr Williamson, who points to a slew of emerging research reporting negative impacts on the all-important gut microbiome and subsequent ramifications on how our bodies metabolise sugars.

-"We know if we consume something like a fizzy drink with artificial sweeteners in and consume a meal straight after, we'll absorb more sugar from that food," says Dr Williams.
+"We know if we consume something like a fizzy drink with artificial sweeteners in and consume a meal straight after, we'll absorb more sugar from that food," says Dr Williamson.
 "They play havoc with our biology and confuse our gut, so I'd avoid anything with artificial sweeteners in."
 If aspartame, sucralose, acesulfame K, saccharin or other common sweeteners crop up on the label, consider a swerve.

 Chocolate itself is not a UPF, but the type contained in (or topping) your average biscuit almost certainly is, and will contain refined fats, sugar and emulsifiers.
 Add the ingredients of the bake itself and you have a problem.
-"Once in our gut, the additives and high sugar content make a really poor environment for our digestive microbes," says Dr Williams.
+"Once in our gut, the additives and high sugar content make a really poor environment for our digestive microbes," says Dr Williamson.
 "Our gut health impacts our whole health.
 About three quarters of our immune system sits in the wall of our gut and is regulated and controlled by our gut microbiome."

 That precious microbial population in our gut influences everything from our levels of disease-triggering inflammation and how well our immune system works, to our mood.
 "When our immune system isn't well regulated it can go into overdrive.
 That's what inflammation is, and it's at the root of type 2 diabetes, heart disease and cancer."
 Seek out biscuits with high cacao, low-sugar chocolate and minimal ingredients for a better snack.